DennisJaamann/angularbasics/README.md

 ### Start grunt server

 The project itself can be run locally.
-All files are served on a NodeJS instance
+All files are served on a NodeJS instance.

 To run the project, open a cmd or terminal and run the following command where your Gruntfile.js is located: